Family Law

 Child Relocation

 If you or your former spouse decide to move to a different part of California or out of state, you will likely need to modify your existing child custody and child visitation arrangements.
-Some former couples are able to work this out together amicably.
+Some former couples work this out together amicably.
 However, it's not uncommon for disputes to arise over relocation and the impact that has on time spent with the kids.

 An attorney can help with mediation out of court when modification disputes arise.
 Should these negotiations break down, a lawyer can help represent your case before the court, always emphasizing the best interests of your child.

-Spousal Support (Alimony)
+Spousal Support

 Rehabilitative support payments are intended to ease the financial transition for the lower-earning spouse at the end of the marriage.
 Temporary spousal support may also be granted to cover the lower-earning spouse's expenses during proceedings until the divorce is finalized.
 In rare cases, a court may grant permanent spousal support for marriages that lasted 10 years or longer.